 The following description of our ordinary shares is only a summary.
-We encourage you to read our Constitution which was adopted at our Annual General Meeting held on December 2, 2021, and which is included as an exhibit to the registration statement of which this prospectus forms a part.
+We encourage you to read our Constitution, which is included as an exhibit to the registration statement of which this prospectus forms a part.

 We are an Australian public company limited by shares registered under the Corporations Act by the Australian Securities and Investments Commission ("ASIC").
 Our corporate affairs are principally governed by our Constitution, the Corporations Act and the ASX Listing Rules.
-Our ordinary shares trade on the ASX, and our ADSs have been approved for listing on the Nasdaq Global Market.
+Our ordinary shares trade on the ASX, and we are applying to list the ADSs on the Nasdaq Global Market.